 To begin with, popular culture strongly influences public perception and ideas.
 This much is obvious from the success of marketing campaigns, memes, and a host of other readily available data.
-In terms of CS, the popular culture still presents the field as some variation of the 1995 film Hackers – flying fireballs of data and all.
+In terms of InfoSec, the popular culture still presents the field as some variation of the 1995 film Hackers – flying fireballs of data and all.
 Other common tropes include: mashing on keyboards = hacking, password cracking = manual input, etc. Then, there’s always the atrocious 2001 Swordfish – with the standard trope: “it can’t be done! – you have 60 seconds – oh, OK then… hacked!” that makes hackers into something of a cross between ninjas, geeks, and James Bond.
-While laughable, the problems engendered by this widespread misperception are less than funny.
+While laughable, the problems engendered by this widespread misconception are less than funny.
 Following the 2007 Live Free or Die Hard, for example, major news outlets had “expert” panels regarding whether such a cyber-attack on the US was possible.
-As a society, we don’t generally have televised expert panels to discuss the possibility of an Autobot attack, so there is something to be said about the state of the general education surrounding cyber security.
+As a society, we don’t generally have televised expert panels to discuss the possibility of an Autobot attack, so there is something to be said about the state of the general education surrounding InfoSec.

 The false perception matters because it also influences the perceptions of a variety of lawmakers.
 When those tasked with making decisions that regulate the field and protect our country are dangerously misinformed about reality, bad things happen.
 Case in point, majority of Americans agree with torture for information-gathering, and cite popular culture sources like 24.
 More worrisome is that the former Supreme Court Justice Antonin Scalia also cited 24 as possible justification of using torture.
 Once ideas make their way into the public consciousness, they are nearly impossible to dislodge.
 Thus, even in the wake of 2014 Senate Intelligence Committee Report on Torture, which found torture to not be an effective or reliable way of extracting information (and in the cases they cited as effective, basic research demonstrated them to be false), many elected officials remain convinced of torture’s efficacy.
-If the government’s own torture report fails to connect with law-makers, on what grounds do we believe that an NSA report on cyber security will?
-We can begin to see some of the dangers we’re headed for, given the divergence of public perception and realities of cyber security.
+If the government’s own torture report fails to connect with law-makers, on what grounds do we believe that an NSA report on information security will?
+We can begin to see some of the dangers we’re headed for, given the divergence of public perception and realities of information security.

 Common misconceptions become used as an apparently solid basis for further arguments.
 For example, Brian Orend’s 2013 The Morality of War (2nd ed), dedicates half a chapter to cyber warfare.
 In that section, Orend confidently asserts: